Feline leishmaniosis: Etiological agent: Leishmania spp.

-Vector: sand fly
+Vector

-The vector is a flying insect that belongs to the genus Phlebotomus in the Old World and the genus Lutzomyia in the New World.
+The vector is a sandfly belonging to the genus Phlebotomus in the Old World and the genus Lutzomyia in the New World.
 The average size of sand flies is 3 mm.
 Cases of canine and feline leishmaniosis caused by L. infantum are widespread in areas where sand flies coexist.

 Cycle of transmission and other ways of transmission non vector related

 Leishmania species are parasites that require two hosts to complete their lifecycle: the phlebotomine sand fly and a vertebrate.
 This lifecycle consists of two phases: an amastigote stage—a small, round, non-flagellated intracellular form that resides within the macrophages of vertebrate hosts—, and a promastigote stage—a flagellated form that develops in the gut of sand fly vectors.

 The cycle proceeds as follows: the sand fly carries extracellular promastigotes, which it transmits to a vertebrate host while feeding on its blood.
 Once inside the host, the promastigotes are quickly phagocytosed by macrophages and transform into amastigotes.
-Within these immune cells, they replicate inside intracellular vacuoles, evading the host's immune response.When a female sand fly bites an infected vertebrate, it ingests macrophages containing amastigotes.
+Within these immune cells, they replicate inside intracellular vacuoles, evading the host's immune response.
+When a female sand fly bites an infected vertebrate, it ingests macrophages containing amastigotes.
 Inside the gut of the fly, the amastigotes transform back into promastigotes, developing their characteristic flagellum, which enables movement.
 The promastigotes then multiply and migrate to the fly's proboscis, ready to infect a new vertebrate host during the next blood meal.

 Non-vectorial transmission of L. infantum, such as through blood transfusion, vertical transmission, mating, or aggressive interactions, has been documented in dogs, but it has not yet been observed in cats.